GusMuche/homebridge-zipabox-platform/README.md

   - [x] Door > 0.6.48
   - [x] Leak > 0.6.48
   - [x] co2 > 0.6.48
-  - [ ] Battery
+  - [x] Battery > 0.6.54
   - [ ] Test leak and CO
-1. Add the reconnect method and other tool from [homebridge-zipabox-accessory](https://github.com/GusMuche/homebridge-zipabox-accessory). > Version 0.7.0
+7. Add the reconnect method and other tool from [homebridge-zipabox-accessory](https://github.com/GusMuche/homebridge-zipabox-accessory). > Version 0.7.0
   - [ ] Battery limit
   - [x] No Status > 0.6.34
   - [x] Reverse > 0.6.38
-1. Add the security layer > Version 0.8.0
+8. Add the security lawyer > Version 0.8.0
   - [ ] Init and connect for security
   - [ ] Alarm accessory
   - [ ] Nightmode
-1. Find a solution for removing accessory in cache
+9. Find a solution for removing accessory in cache
-1. Validate the remote API access > Already done
+10. Validate the remote API access > Already done

 ### Further To-do List (based on accessory-plugin)